vicentepese/AT-HLA/README.md

 | .....                   | .....   |
 | ID001                   | SAS     |

 Note that AT-HLA does not require specific labels for *Population*.
+The provided example uses the ethnicities labeled by [1000 Genomes]()

 ### 2.2.3.
 Settings